sanjaybhandarii/GANs/Deep Learning Theory/Notes.md

     Here are a few side notes, that I hope would be of help:

     -If loss haven't converged very well, it doesn't necessarily mean that the model hasn't learned anything - check the generated examples, sometimes they come out good enough.
-Alternatively, can try changing learning rate and other parameters.
+Alternatively, can try changing learning rate and other parameters.<br/>

     -If the model converged well, still check the generated examples - sometimes the generator finds one/few examples that discriminator can't distinguish from the genuine data.
 The trouble is it always gives out these few, not creating anything new, this is called mode collapse.
-Usually introducing some diversity to your data helps.
+Usually introducing some diversity to your data helps.<br/>

-    -This is some common sense but still: like with most neural net structures tweaking the model, i.e. changing its parameters or/and architecture to fit your certain needs/data can improve the model or screw it.
+    -This is some common sense but still: like with most neural net structures tweaking the model, i.e. changing its parameters or/and architecture to fit your certain needs/data can improve the model or screw it.<br/>

         Credit : https://stackoverflow.com/questions/42690721/how-to-interpret-the-discriminators-loss-and-the-generators-loss-in-generative

 7. WGAN-GP

-    -> WGAN with gradient penalty is a variant of WGAN.
+    -> WGAN with gradient penalty is a variant of WGAN.<br/>
-    -> ALgorithm:
+    -> ALgorithm:<br/>
 ![Screenshot from 2022-05-02 09-16-19](https://user-images.githubusercontent.com/53966090/166181058-5f94e6cc-c506-4981-b17a-f31b132283d0.png)